tansengming/stripe-subscribe/README.md

     if current_user.active_stripe_subcsriptions? # fetches subscription details from Stripe render
     else
-      redirect_to stripe_subscribe.plans_path # to select and pay for plans
+      redirect_to stripe_subscribe.plans_path # to select and pay for a plan end end end
-    end
-  end
-end